pbnj/katacoda-scenarios/kind/step4.md

 What if we want a multi-node cluster, say 1 control-plane node and 3 worker nodes?

-Well, `kind` allows us to configure our clusters via a YAML configuration file.
+Well, `kind` allows us to configure our clusters.

 Let's define our cluster: